Spotify Podcast Strategy Strong Start, Long Way to Go

 The 20,000 Foot View: Spotify has bet big on podcasts, viewing them as a means to multiple strategic ends.
 After a number of major acquisitions, Spotify is beginning to deliver meaningful audience and revenue numbers.
 Though it is still early days for Spotify’s podcast strategy, there is clear long-term potential to transform the wider audio landscape.

-- With Spotify users representing XXX of all podcast users, what Spotify does in podcasts will have major impact on the entire market
+- With Spotify users representing of all podcast users, what Spotify does in podcasts will have major impact on the entire market

 - Podcasts could prosper in a recession due to more consumers listening for free and advertisers shifting spend to digital